DanKrt82/py-utility-pack/README.md

 # py-utility-pack

-Collection of small python packages that will make you dry.
-Usage is as simple as pip install then import it and then call the function.
+Collection of small Python packages and simple CLI tools that will make you dry.
+Install via pip and start using without delay.

 Here is a list of packages in this repo.